Westminster Legal Policy Forum

 Online

-This conference will consider the future of legal education and training in England and Wales, looking at ethics, digital skills and qualification routes.
+This conference will consider the future for legal education and training in England and Wales, looking at ethics, digital skills and qualification routes.

-It will bring together key stakeholders and policymakers to discuss progress, challenges and next steps for integration of ethics into legal education, training and continuous professional development, as the sector prepares for implementing the Legal Services Board’s new requirement by July 2026.
+It will bring together key stakeholders and policymakers to discuss progress, challenges and next steps for widening participation, and integration of ethics into legal education, training and continuous professional development, as the sector prepares for the impact of artificial intelligence and digital innovation

-With the SRA confirmation of increased SQE fees from September 2025, delegates will also consider implications arising from the Department for Education’s withdrawal of funding for Level 7 solicitor apprenticeships, and the transfer of apprenticeship oversight responsibilities to Skills England.
+With the SRA confirming increased SQE fees from September 2025, delegates will also consider implications arising from the DfE’s withdrawal of funding for Level 7 solicitor apprenticeships, and the transfer of apprenticeship oversight responsibilities to Skills England.
 Sessions will examine access to the profession, particularly for disadvantaged candidates and smaller firms, as well as the future of apprenticeship models under revised funding structures.
+It will be an opportunity to discuss the way forward in light of the BSB’s January 2025 report highlighting differential outcomes for students of colour and those from low socio-economic backgrounds, and the recent removal of the new diversity duty.

-Attendees will assess implications of recent SQE evaluation findings and the formal approval of the new barrister apprenticeship standard, including questions around delivery timelines, regulatory oversight, consistency of quality across providers, and the adequacy of pastoral and financial support for candidates navigating new qualification routes.
+Sessions in the agenda assess implications of recent SQE evaluation findings, with a 56% pass rate and notable disparity between the SQE1 and SQE2 results, and the formal approval of the new barrister apprenticeship standard.
+We expect discussion on stakeholder perspectives, including concerns around the SQE format and challenges with multiple-choice assessments, delivery timelines, regulatory oversight, consistency of quality across providers, and the adequacy of pastoral and financial support for candidates navigating new qualification routes.

 Further discussion will focus on preparing the profession for future demands, including the integration of AI tools, data literacy, and wider digital competencies into initial and continuing training.
 We also expect delegates to examine options for addressing persistent competence gaps in areas such as probate, family, and housing law - particularly in light of changing client needs, regulatory scrutiny, and varied distribution of training resources.
-There will also be consideration of how best to support early-career professionals within this shifting landscape.
+How best to support early-career professionals within this shifting landscape will be considered.

 Attendees will also assess how workplace culture and professional development practices can evolve to reflect generational change, rising expectations on wellbeing and inclusion, and the need to maintain public confidence.
-Areas for discussion include enabling access to consistent, high-quality learning throughout a legal career, and developing models of CPD that are adaptable, accountable, and aligned with professional and ethical responsibilities.
+As the sector prepares for the LSB’s new professional ethical duties requirement, areas for discussion include enabling access to consistent, high-quality learning throughout a legal career, particularly continued ethics training and developing models of CPD that are adaptable, accountable, and aligned with professional and ethical responsibilities.

 • alignment across routes: transparency and parity between SQE, apprenticeship, and traditional pathways - perceptions of fairness and rigour - avoiding fragmentation in qualification routes

-• oversight and governance: accountability across multiple regulatory and policy bodies - coordination on managing reform impacts over time - sharing learning and outcomes between institutions
+• accountability across multiple regulatory and policy bodies - coordination on managing reform impacts over time - sharing learning and outcomes between institutions

 Keynote Speakers